Felicity Smoak (Arrowverse): Arrow

-Felicity made her first appearance in the third episode of Arrow's first season, "Lone Gunmen".
-The character appeared in a recurring role in season one, becoming a series regular for seasons two through seven and appearing as a guest star in the finale of the series eighth and final season.

 In season one, on the recommendation of Walter Steele, Felicity assists Oliver Queen with various discreet jobs, not knowing his secret, but realizing that there is something else behind them.
 When Oliver is shot by Moira Queen, he waits in Felicity's car to ask for her help, thus revealing his identity.
 Following the abduction of Walter Steele, Felicity joins Oliver and Diggle in the lair, in order to find him.
 She later decides to continue working with them as technical support in order to stop 'The Undertaking'.
 After travelling with John Diggle to Lian Yu at the start of season two, in order to persuade Oliver to return to Starling City, the character moves from the I.T. department to become Oliver's Executive Assistant at Queen Consolidated, as a cover for their vigilante activities.
 During this season, Felicity meets Central City CSI Barry Allen, who later becomes the super-fast hero known as the Flash.
 In the final episode of the season, she plays a pivotal role in helping capture Oliver's enemy, Slade Wilson / Deathstroke.

 In season three Felicity and Oliver attempt to start a romantic relationship, but this is thwarted when he decides he can not do so whilst being the Arrow.
 During the episode "The Secret Origin of Felicity Smoak", it is revealed that Felicity was a goth in College, and that her ex-boyfriend, Cooper, went to jail for using a computer virus she designed.
 Felicity begins working for the new owner of Queen Consolidated, now Palmer Technologies, Ray Palmer, eventually becoming vice-president, as well as helping him to develop his Atom suit.
 The two date, but break up when they both realize Felicity is still in love with Oliver.
 They remain friends, working together to save the city from a deadly virus.
 By the end of season three, Oliver and Felicity are seen driving away from Starling City together to live a more normal life.
 During a flashback sequence, it is revealed that Oliver first saw Felicity in his father's office in 2010, when he was in Starling City working under duress for A.R.G.U.S.
 The season also sees the introduction of Felicity's mother, Donna Smoak.